-It’s hard to imagine how not knowing something can give you hope.
-I lived with hope, hope to believe that through a miracle I would get better and that whatever was wrong with me would miraculously right itself.
+It is hard to imagine how not knowing about a diagnosis can give you hope, but for me, that is just what it did.
+I lived with hope, hope in the belief that I would get better and that whatever was wrong with me, would right itself.
+I was comforted by hope.

-I continued to believe that what I was dealing with was only temporary and that with each passing day through exercise, physically I would heal.
-Looking back, so many internal thoughts, although conflicting, clearly saved me.
+I believed that what I was dealing with was only temporary and that with each passing day, through exercise, I would physically heal.
+Looking back, those thoughts, although conflicting at times, saved me.

-Perhaps spirit was trying to protect me.
-Perhaps also where no else was asking or answering my questions, part of me wasn’t quite willing to give up on myself and that because I didn’t know and I never understood what was wrong, I continued to live in hope that one day my physical issues would be a thing of the past.
-As a child those thoughts remained my primary focus.
+Looking back, I believe spirit was trying to protect me, because even though no one else was asking or answering my questions, I wasn’t quite willing to give up on myself.
+Although I didn’t know and I never understood what was wrong, I continued to live in the hope that I would find out more, at least get a diagnosis.
+I never gave up on that.
+As a child, those thoughts continued to remain and be my primary focus.

-It’s also telling the world that we don’t care enough about ourselves to want to evolve, to learn, to grow, to change.
-We owe it to ourselves to do all of those things.
-It doesn’t change how we get to where we are, but it allows us to move forward in a much better head space.
+We must want to evolve, to learn, to grow, to change.
+It doesn’t change how we get to where we are, our experiences will always remain the same, but through growth we allow ourselves to move on into a much better head space.